amateurtools/Plucks/README.md

     TODO: fix the external .tun loader, add different exciters, add modal filterbank for soundboard simulation.
 Put together a CMAKE and automated build yaml.
+    Offer a variable pulse width for the dark color mode.
+Add Max Voices control in the GUI.
+    Offer different exciter modes, cause why not?

 PLUCKS -- a Karplus-Strong Plucked String Synthesizer